Members may receive certain services without prior authorization or referrals. Refer to Chapter 6: Referrals for details about direct access services.

 Depending upon the delegate’s contract with us, this may include contracting for services with hospitals, home health agencies and other types of facilities.

-Subcontract Review (MA)
+Subcontract review (MA)

 CMS requires us to check the written agreements the medical group/IPA has with its care providers.
 We check them at least annually.
-We recommend the medical group/ IPA reviews their subcontracts annually.
+We recommend the medical group/IPA reviews their subcontracts annually.
 These checks help ensure compliance with federal law and CMS regulations.
-We require an Improvement Action Plan (IAP) for any medical group/IPA who has non-compliant contracts.
-The IAP lists our findings and expected timeframe to reach compliance.
+We require an Improvement Action Plan (IAP) for any medical group/IPA who has non- compliant contracts.
+The IAP lists our findings and expected time frame to reach compliance.

 The medical group/IPA, PCP and/or other referring care provider verifies eligibility and participating care provider listings on all referral authorization requests.
 This helps ensure they refer a member to the appropriate network care provider.
-The medical group/IPA must comply with the following procedure:
+The medical group/IPA must comply with the following procedures:

 The delegated entity must have specialty care referral procedures.
 They need to explain standing and extended referrals for specialists and specialty care centers.
 The entity needs a standing referral if the member requires: